Berkeley-CS195/fa24/syllabus.md

 Note that sections often require prework, so please do make a private post on Ed in advance so we can provide you with details.

 **Surveys**: You are expected to complete all surveys by their listed deadlines on the [homepage](/).
-These will be reopened for completion as needed.
-To request a reopening, please make a private post on Ed.
+These will be reopened for completion periodically, so please do not make a private post on Ed.

 **Readings/QQCR**: You must complete each QQCR set by the _**listed lecture date and time**_ for credit.
 While we will accept short additional extension requests made prior to each lecture deadline, we will not accept any submissions nor extension requests more than one week late.
 Use your drops.

 **Podcasts**: _**As of now there are no plans to offer makeup podcasts.**_ While we do not want this 1-unit seminar to stress you out, please also understand that because of our grading timelines, podcasts must be submitted by the posted deadline.
 If you anticipate needing additional extensions, please make a private Ed post as soon as possible or see the form below so we can provide a short extension or another accommodation.
 We will review each extension request on an individual basis.

 **DSP**: If you have a DSP-approved accommodation, we will contact you by the end of Week 2 with this semester's DSP policies.